 The e4usa curriculum is holistic.
-It is a free, online guide that includes opportunities for teacher personalization and autonomy focused on student decision-making.
 The curriculum is a scaffold to teach engineering awareness, engineering in society, and engineering design practices through iterative design challenges, yet it invites teachers to incorporate their students' interests, local needs, community partners, and personal expectations.
 The e4usa curriculum scaffolds and includes room to leverage each teacher's own curriculum, tools, knowledge, and skill.
 It is, at its core, a set of rubrics and activities designed to promote engineering learning progressions.